 While I understand the idea behind running all-free software on a smartphone, I just can’t figure out how useful it can be if it’s not connected to some cloud-based system that delivers some services.
 For example, if I chose not to sync my Android smartphone to a Google account, there are some alternative Apps Market where I can download useful items.

-Hint: FSFE are redirecting us to some cloud-based applications where we can sync some of the stuffs in our smartphone.
+Hint: FSFE is redirecting us to some cloud-based applications where we can sync some of the stuff on our smartphone.
 But, this is where I’m a bit lost: why sync it to some other cloud-based solution provider while the initial idea was to get away from one cloud-service provider (Google for instance)?
-I guess those alternative cloud provider have some more transparent rules for managing your personal data, but even for that, we never know how things may evolve.
+I guess those alternative cloud providers have some more transparent rules for managing your personal data, but even for that, we never know how things may evolve.

-Some people would argue that this approach has worked well in the computer industry with successful example of operating systems that actually work.
-But, do you think the same approach would work for smartphone?
-That are, by conception, tightly tied to some kind of cloud-providing solutions?.
+Some people would argue that this approach has worked well in the computer industry with a successful example of operating systems that actually work.
+But, do you think the same approach would work for a smartphone?
+That is, by conception, tightly tied to some kind of cloud-providing solutions?.
 I’m eager to hear your point of view about this.